-Despite its slightly more favorable reviews, among game analysts and longtime fans of the series Dead Space 2 is commonly considered to be a lesser work than the original Dead Space—a lesser work of horror as well as a lesser game in general.
+I personally hold what seems to be an increasingly rare opinion among players of the Dead Space series: that Dead Space 2 is a noticeably worse work of art than the original Dead Space—a lesser work of horror as well as a lesser game in general.

-Yet, for all that, I would still agree with those who feel there has been a slight slide down the scales of both horror quality and overall game quality from the first game to the second.
+Yet, for all that, I would still maintain that there has been a slight slide down the scales of quality from the first game to the second.
 After some careful consideration, I’ve come to a conclusion as to why this is.
 Frankly, I don’t think Dead Space 2 has any big, glaring problems that weigh it down.
 It remains a very solid follow-up to the original, and an entertaining, worthwhile experience.
 This is not a traditional review of the game, which would surely be much more favorable than what follows.

 Rather, I believe the issues of the game are a great many small changes to the formula—changes that I believe were made in the interest of pursuing a cleaner, clearer, smoother, more conventional game design.
 But in the sum of all these many small changes and minor alignments with convention is a net negative to the tone and immersive potential of the game, a net deadening of the texture and uniqueness of the series.
 What follows, then, is a list of such changes and decisions, for your consideration.